rawify/Quaternion.js/README.md

 ---
 Creates a quaternion by a rotation given by Euler angles.
 Optional the order of the axis can be provided.

+Quaternion.fromBetweenVectors(u, v)
+---
+Calculates the quaternion to rotate one vector onto the other

 Constants
 ===